South African Bank’s Overview

 It is one of the largest Banks in South Africa with Market Capitalisation of R128 Billion as on 31st December 2017.
-They offer a wide range of wholesale and retail banking services, a growing insurance, assets management, and wealth management services in 39 countries around the world through its 2000 plus branches and employs more than 31,000 employees.
-It’s headquarter is located at Sandton, South Africa.
+They offer a wide range of wholesale and retail banking services, growing insurance, assets management, and wealth management services in 39 countries around the world through its 2000 plus branches and employs more than 31,000 employees.
+It’s headquarter is located in Sandton.
 It has total assets of around R892 Billion (USD 69 Billion) as of 2017 and comes on the fourth rank.

 #7.
 African Bank

-African Bank Limited is private sector financial service provider retail bank offering a wide range of products and services to the consumers of South Africa including loans, investment, debit, and credit card services.
-It is a subsidiary company of African Bank Holdings’ Limited.
-It’s headquarter is located at Johannesburg, South Africa.
-African Bank Limited has total assets of around R32 Billion (USD 2.5 Billion) and gross earnings of R5.7 Billion as on 31st September 2017.
+African Bank Limited is a private sector financial service provider retail bank offering a wide range of products and services to the consumers of South Africa including loans, investment, debit, and credit card services.
+It is a subsidiary company of African Bank Holdings Limited.
+It’s headquarter is located in Johannesburg, South Africa.
+African Bank Limited has total assets of around R32 Billion (USD 2.5 Billion) and gross earning of R5.7 Billion as on 31st September 2017.

 #8.
 Grindrod Bank